 Happily, I was wrong.
 Marsh also has papers at Amherst College.
-He wrote little in the way of narrative, so we hear his voice through carefully kept records of income and expenses (which, if anyone is so inclined, would make a fantastic project along the lines of Laurel Thatcher Ulrich’s elucidation of the midwife Martha Ballard).
-He was literate but largely unschooled because he came from a family too poor to send him.
-He achieved a brief fame and very modest fortune because he noticed what appeared to be the footprints of a bird in a slab of stone he was laying for sidewalk on Bank Row, and he followed up on that interest for many years.
+He wrote little in the way of narrative, and no letters survive.
+We hear his voice primarily through carefully kept records of income and expenses (which would make a fantastic project along the lines of Laurel Thatcher Ulrich’s elucidation of the midwife Martha Ballard).
+He was literate but largely untutored because his family was too poor to send him to school.
+He achieved a brief fame and made a very modest fortune because he noticed what appeared to be the footprints of a bird in a slab of stone he was laying for sidewalk on Bank Row in Greenfield, Massachusetts, and he followed up on that interest for many years.

 Marsh was working with flat stone slabs, the kind that split into sheets at the well-aimed whack of a shim.
-If you have ever tried this, you know that if you hit it just right, the layers pry open easily and reveal two surfaces that haven’t seen the light of day in eons.
+If you have ever tried this, you know that if you hit it just right, the layers pry open easily and reveal two surfaces.
 In the case of Dexter Marsh, the slabs had impressions that looked like the imprints of a bird’s feet, three toes and a sort of heel, concave on one face and raised on the other.
 He understood that he was looking at a fossil, the remnant of something that was once alive, although rather than a bone, it was a trace that a living creature left behind.